All Episodes

 No, it's not.

-And and I guarantee you, some of these constitutionalists fighting for this country who aren't attorneys, are are the ones like like Douglas v.
+And I guarantee you, some of these constitutionalists fighting for this country who aren't attorneys are the ones like Douglas V. Gibbs that are going to change America.

-Gibbs that are gonna change America, and and and what they do is a lot of times these guys are teaching the constitutional attorneys the constitution, because the constitutional attorneys don't really know the constitution, they just know what they've been taught by the legal apparatus, the legal establishment apparatus, which I'm sure is controlled, and there's a cabal within uh within itself there, right, as well.
+They just know what they've been taught by the legal apparatus, the legal establishment apparatus, which I'm sure is controlled and there's a cabal within itself there, right?

 Same thing.

-I'm really concerned about the uh World Economic Forum and this globalist um sort of movement to um uh change the way that the global economy works based on like this ESG score, right?
+I'm really concerned about the World Economic Forum and this globalist sort of movement to change the way that the global economy works based on like this ESG score, right?

 So it's this ESG score has been coming out.

-And it's basically like a uh an economic credit score that that the globalists want to use in order to determine which businesses can get access to capital.
+And it's basically like an economic credit score that the globalists want to use in order to determine which businesses can get access to capital.

-So if you want like a vanguard or a black rock to be able to like to invest in your company, you have to have like a you have to meet standards of environmentalism, sustainability, and governments.
+So if you want like a Vanguard or a BlackRock to be able to invest in your company, you have to meet standards of environmentalism, sustainability, and governments.

-I don't know, I don't know how much you've how much you've looked into it, but how can we keep the United States sovereign and it so that it doesn't get sucked into selling out the American people to globalist interests?
+I don't know how much you've looked into it, but how can we keep the United States sovereign and so that it doesn't get sucked into selling out the American people to globalist interests?

-Well, you know, I've said this, and and I could give you the sexy political answer, but but you know I won't do that.
+Well, you know, I've said this and I could give you the sexy political answer, but you know, I won't do that.

-And I I unfortunately have to go in about probably eight minutes um just because I'm actually driving to meet a donor, believe it or not, um, and a good friend.
+And I unfortunately have to go in about probably eight minutes just because I'm actually driving to meet a donor, believe it or not, and a good friend.

 Yeah.